longkidkoolstar/Chess-AI/README.md

 #### Fusion Mode
 When enabled, automatically adjusts engine strength to match your opponent's rating, creating a fair and balanced experience.

+#### External Window Interface
+The external window feature allows you to open the Chess AI controls in a separate window or tab:

+- **Setup**:
+  1. Enable "Open GUI in external window" in the Visual Settings tab
+  2. Download the Python server file using the provided link
+  3. Run the server on your computer with `python chess_ai_server.py`
+  4. Click "Start Local Server" to connect
+  5. Click "Open External Window" to launch the interface

+- **Features**:
+  - Virtual chessboard showing the current position
+  - Customizable move indicators (highlights or arrows)
+  - Option to show move suggestions on external board only
+  - Multiple move display with color-coding for move strength
+  - Auto run and auto move controls with adjustable delay
+  - Ability to disable main controls when using external window

+- **Benefits**:
+  - Keeps your Chess.com interface clean
+  - Provides more detailed analysis view
+  - Reduces the risk of detection by chess.com
+  - Allows for more comprehensive visualization options

 ## Keyboard Shortcuts ⌨️